-Film maker, artist, photographer, editor, underground electronic music experimenter.
+Film director, artist, photographer, editor, underground electronic music experimenter.

 Participation in selected film festivals include: